Body Psychotherapy in St. Ives

 Body psychotherapy can also be helpful for people who have tried the talking therapies, and are left with the feeling that there are depths still to be reached.

-The body psychotherapy clinic is a relaxed, welcoming space with two chairs, a massage couch and floor cushions; these allow you to choose from a range of methods for working with you and the difficulties you are facing.
-Body psychotherapy may use talking, movement, presence, contact and biodynamic massage alongside other psychodynamic ways of engaging the psyche; your choices about these modes of access will always be respected.
+The body psychotherapy clinic is a relaxed, welcoming space with two chairs, a couch and floor cushions; these allow you to choose from a range of methods for working with you and the difficulties you are facing.
+With your therapist you may explore your preferred ways of using your sessions.
+Seated talking, subtle movement, bioenergetic work, trauma processing, awareness practices, and biodynamic massage are among the possibilities, and your choices about these modes of access will always be respected.
 Biodynamic massage works to re-attune you with your sense of self in a direct and clarifying way.

-Please telephone or email me in the first instance for a confidential discussion about the things that are troubling you, and how I might help you.
+Please telephone or email Dr. Russell in the first instance for a confidential discussion about the things that are troubling you, and ways forward for you.

 Maps & Directions